hheisig51/LaGuia/README.md

 ![Source Control](/Images/source-control.png)

 Click it.
-This is where VSCode manages all the source control
+This is where VSCode manages all the source control...

+WIP

 ### Extensions